pacroy/azure-ddns-docker/README.md

 Docker image to update Azure DNS records to mimic Dynamic DNS service.

+## Usage

-## Service Principal
+### Service Principal

-Create a new service principal for querying and updating Azure DNS records
+If you don't have a service principal yet, create a new one for querying and updating Azure DNS records

 ```sh
 az ad sp create-for-rbac --name "{app-id-uri}" --role Contributor --scope "{resource-id}"